Like a Local

-How often do you get to play an Arnold Palmer–designed course for only $25 in season?
-New in 2015, Stonewall Resort designed The King’s Course – essentially a course within the existing Palmer Course – allowing you to sample nine holes of one of the top public golf courses in West Virginia as ranked by Golf Magazine at a fraction of the price.
+How often do you get to play an Arnold Palmer–designed course for only $30 in season?
+Stonewall Resort designed The King’s Course – essentially a course within the existing Palmer Course.
+While this course is 18 holes, the shorter tee box distances make it a 2,600 yard short course.
+Great for new golfers, and a unique challenge for more experienced golfers, this course was ranked one of the top public golf courses in West Virginia by Golf Magazine.

 How to spend 36 hours in Roanoke, with Stonewall Resort as your base camp.

 After getting settled in, check to see when the complimentary evening cruise aboard Little Sorrel departs (summer only; departure time fluctuates).
 Named for General Thomas “Stonewall” Jackson’s favorite warhorse, the 70-foot-long, 16-foot-wide excursion boat explores the coves and bays of 2,650-acre Stonewall Jackson Lake in 45-minute tours.